kyliu-dotcom/AI-Deepseek-Ollama-Deployment-AWS/README.md

-# Deploying DeepSeek on AWS EC2 with NVIDIA GPU Acceleration
+# Deployed DeepSeek Server on AWS EC2 with NVIDIA GPU

 ## Prerequisites